littlefs-project/littlefs/SPEC.md

 **Entry type** - Type of the entry, currently this is limited to the following:
 - 0x11 - file entry
 - 0x22 - directory entry
-- 0xe2 - superblock entry
+- 0x2e - superblock entry

-Additionally, the type is broken into two 4 bit nibbles, with the lower nibble specifying the type's data structure used when scanning the filesystem.
-The upper nibble clarifies the type further when multiple entries share the same data structure.
+Additionally, the type is broken into two 4 bit nibbles, with the upper nibble specifying the type's data structure used when scanning the filesystem.
+The lower nibble clarifies the type further when multiple entries share the same data structure.

+The highest bit is reserved for marking the entry as "moved".
+If an entry is marked as "moved", the entry may also exist somewhere else in the filesystem.
+If the entry exists elsewhere, this entry must be treated as though it does not exist.

 **Entry length** - Length in bytes of the entry-specific data.
 This does not include the entry type size, attributes, or name.
 The full size in bytes